antimof/UxPlay/README.md

 adding all changes since the original release of UxPlay by antimof.
-This involved crypto updates, replacement of the included plist library by the system-installed version, and  a change to lib llhttp for html parsing.
+This involved crypto updates, replacement of the included plist library by the system-installed version, and  a change to lib llhttp for http parsing.

 2. added The -p, -s, -r and -f options.